GHTM

 • PhD Theses

-• Services
+• International

 Clinical Evaluation of Rega 8: An Updated Genotypic Interpretation System That Significantly Predicts HIV-Therapy Response

-• Autores: Camacho R, Clotet B, De Luca A, Geretti AM, Grossman Z, Kaiser R, Prosperi M, Schmit JC, Sönnerborg A, Torti C, Van Wijngaerden E, Vercauteren J, Zazzi M, Beheydt G, Imbrechts S, Libin P, Vandamme AM, Van Laethem K
+• Authors: Camacho R, Clotet B, De Luca A, Geretti AM, Grossman Z, Kaiser R, Prosperi M, Schmit JC, Sönnerborg A, Torti C, Van Wijngaerden E, Vercauteren J, Zazzi M, Beheydt G, Imbrechts S, Libin P, Vandamme AM, Van Laethem K

 • Journal: PLoS One